HousebirdGames/Birdhouse/README.md

 Access comprehensive Birdhouse documentation at [birdhouse-js.com](https://birdhouse-js.com).

 For private, local access to the documentation, leverage the [official Birdhouse GitHub repository](https://github.com/HousebirdGames/Birdhouse-Website).
 Simply clone the repository and deploy it locally, for example, with XAMPP.

+## Logo and Name Use Guidelines Notice

+When using the Birdhouse Framework in your projects, please adhere to our [Logo and Name Use Guidelines](https://github.com/HousebirdGames/Birdhouse/blob/main/GUIDELINES.md) to ensure respectful and correct usage of our brand assets.

+## License

+The Birdhouse Framework is open source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This license grants you the permission to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the following conditions:

+- **Acknowledgment:** While not required, we appreciate acknowledgment or attribution when the Birdhouse Framework is used in a project.
+This can be in the form of a link back to our [GitHub repository](https://github.com/HousebirdGames/Birdhouse) or our official website, [birdhouse-js.com](https://birdhouse-js.com).
+- **Logo and Name Use:** The use of the Birdhouse Framework logo and name is governed by our Logo and Name Use Guidelines, which are designed to ensure the respectful and correct usage of our brand assets.
+Please refer to these guidelines for more details on how to use the Birdhouse Framework logo and name in your projects.

+This license does not require you to make your own project open source if you use the Birdhouse Framework.

 ## Quick Start